 All prospective high school students are required to audition.
 Audition information is available on the SCPA website under Enrollment.
 Students must call SCPA and arrange for an audition appointment.

-- A rigorous scope and sequence in the arts and academics
+- Offering a rigorous pre-collegiate scope and sequence of courses in the academics and arts

-- Ample opportunities for innovation, creativity, and critical thinking
+- Providing ample opportunities for innovation, creativity, and critical thinking

 Student Learning Objectives (SLOs)